"If you have built castles in the air, your work

 Harmless fun.
 And it shatters any preconception that your hight teachers are humorless automatons.

 These prank stickers an be found on the London tube.
-Leave it to the British
+Leave it to the British to strike such a subtle balance between alienation and cheeky fun. |

-of the pattern of daily life and smell the flowers.
-Or paint them.
+A reminder from the elusive graffiti artist Banksy to break out of the pattern of daily life and smell the flowers.
+Or paint them. |

 Regardless of how I stress that pranks should be harmless but provocative--that they redressing injustice and reduce alienation without also putting anyone in harm's (or humiliation's) way, students always first associate pranks with cruelty (thanks, in part, to Daniel Tosh, Ashton Kutcher, and Johnny Knoxville), which is why I allow for a ten-minute cruelty-fest, wherein students (and I) recall some of the more sadistic pranks they've witnessed.
 I kick off the cruelty-fest with this clip from one of my favorite movies, Rushmore (1998):